Byron Anthony: Coaching career

 Upon announcing his retirement from playing, Anthony took up a role coaching the Newport County under 16's and under 18's.
 In March 2016, Newport announced that academy manager Grant Kalahar would leave his role at the end of the 2015–16 season with Anthony being appointed interim academy manager until the end of the 2015–16 season.
 After two months in the role, Newport appointed Anthony as academy manager on a full-time basis.
 Anthony resigned from his position at Newport in November 2018.

 Anthony joined former club Bristol Rovers in September 2020 as an academy coach having recently passed his UEFA Pro License and would be working alongside the Under-14s team.
 In February 2021, Anthony left Rovers to join Swansea City in a full-time role with the Under-18s squad.
 Anthony left his role with Swansea City in late October 2021.

 In November 2021, Anthony returned to Bristol Rovers in the role of Academy Head of Coaching.
 Anthony was promoted to the role of Academy Manager in July 2022.
+In December 2025, Anthony was promoted to assist the first-team following the appointment of Steve Evans, remaining in the role for the remainder of the season having impressed the new manager.
+He was offered a permanent first-team coaching role at the end of the 2025–26 season.
+On 19 May 2026, the club confirmed his permanent appointment as first-team coach.